BinayakDotel/ai-blog-agent/README.md

-Check the /health endpoint to verify the app's status with a GET request.
+Check the /health endpoint with a GET request to verify the app's status.

 Features